 Generally, a story takes place either in the world we know and live in, or an entirely fictitious world, known as a ‘secondary world.’
 As the focus here is on fantasy, it’s the creation of the latter we’ll explore.

-Where To Start Worldbuilding?
+Where Do You Start With Worldbuilding?

 This is a fair question to kick off proceedings.
 When it comes to fantasy worldbuilding, one issue writers can face is to feel daunted about the scale of the task before them.